pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

    </td>
    <td>
 <ul>
-<li>Special development required when data can’t be queried by rowkey.
+<li>Special development required when data can't be queried by rowkey.
 Its interface is not universal.
 <li>No support for a secondary index.
 <li>The protocol is incompatible with our current read/write programs.
 </li>